-Our family probably has Parmesan Rice Cakes a couple times a month.
-And each time someone usually cheers, they are so universally liked.
-It’s a wonderful way to use up leftover rice, and when I’m making our menu I will plan to have rice one night and then these cakes a few days later.
-Of course you could always make rice specifically for this recipe, but then you’d have to think about it about an hour earlier which doesn’t happen often for me.
+Our family probably eats Parmesan rice cakes a couple times a month.
+And each time someone usually cheers, they are so loved.
+It’s a wonderful way to use up leftover rice, and when I’m making our menu I will plan to make enough rice one night that I can make these rice cakes a few days later (of course you could always make rice specifically for this recipe, but then you’d have to think about it about an hour earlier which doesn’t happen often for me…).

-To shape the cakes, I find it easiest to use a 1/4 measuring cup to get (almost) equal-sized patties.
-Simply flip the cup over onto the griddle (or pan) and then use the back of the measuring cup to flatten the patty.
-I like to use a griddle because I can cook a whole batch at one time.
-If using a pan, you will need to keep the cooked patties warm in a 200 degree oven while cooking the rest of the patties.
+Here’s a tip to shaping the cakes: use a 1/4 measuring cup to get almost equal-sized patties and then flip the cup over onto the griddle (or pan) and use the back of the measuring cup to flatten the patty (I use a griddle because I can cook a whole batch at one time – if using a pan, you will need to keep the cooked patties warm in a 200 degree oven while cooking the rest of the patties).

 - oil for pan

-- Place rice, bread crumbs, eggs, cheese, onion, salt and pepper in a bowl and mix well.
-Start with lesser amount of egg and if mixture seems dry, add another.
-It should hold together, but not be too runny.
+- Place all the ingredients in a bowl and mix well (tip: if mixture seems dry, add another egg - it should hold together, but not be too runny).